TousakaJ/gray-scott-sim-G18/README.md

 1. **Global Variables and Constants**: The programme starts by defining several global variables and constants that control the simulation parameters, such as the grid size, diffusion rates, feed rate, kill rate, and time step.

 2. **Grid Initialization**: The `init()` function initializes the U and V grids.
-The U grid is initialized to 1.0 everywhere, while the V grid is initialized to 0.0 everywhere except for a rectangular region in the middle, where it is initialized to a random value between 0.0 and 1.0.
+The U grid is initialized to 1.0 everywhere but the border, while the V grid is initialized to 0.0 everywhere except for a rectangular region in the middle, where it is initialized to a random value between 0.0 and 1.0.

 3. **VTK File Writing**: The `writeVTKFile()` function writes the current state of the V grid to a VTK file.
 This allows the simulation results to be visualized using a VTK viewer.